Friday, September 20, 2024

 The autumn equinox is often observed on September 21st, but the astronomical coordinate this year is the day after tomorrow, Sunday, September 22.
 Like all the old seasonal festivals, the observance begins at sundown on the night before, Saturday, September 21st.
 South of the equator, the natural cycles are reversed, and tomorrow is the eve of the vernal equinox (Ostara).

 Whenever we choose to observe it, the fall equinox is a pivotal cosmic hinge, and it wears many names: Mabon, Harvest Home, Second Harvest, the Feast of Ingathering and Alban Elfed, to name just a few.
-Mabon is the most common of the bunch, a modern invention taken from the name of the god Maponus, a male fertilizing principle in Welsh mythology.
-Aidan Kelly of the Golden Dawn devised the name in the seventies in an effort to reconfigure the Wheel of the Year for modern pagans.
-His title for the sabbat honors the myth of a divine youth (Mabon/Maponus) who triumphs over darkness, thus reflecting the autumn equinox’s balance of light and shadow.
+Mabon is the most common of the bunch, a modern invention taken from the name of the god Mabon/Maponus, a male fertilizing principle in Welsh mythology.
+The American pagan Aidan Kelly devised the name in the seventies when he was crafting a calendar for modern pagans and noticed the fall equinox did not have a pagan name of its own.
+It seems to have stuck.

 In the old Teutonic calendar, the autumn equinox marked the beginning of the Winter Finding, a ceremonial interval lasting until Winter Night on October 15, also the date of the old Norse New Year.
 For moderns, the date marks the end of summer and the beginning of autumn.
 In Christian tradition, the day is associated with St. Michael the Archangel—his feast takes place a few days from now on September 25 and is known (for obvious reasons) as Michaelmas.
 The autumn blooming Michaelmas daisy or New England aster with its purple petals and golden heart is one of my favorite wildflowers, and I always looks forward to its blooming.